 In order for you to see that you post false information:

-1) you can check our website, we don't pretend we have an office in Paris, http://travod.com/contactus/
+1) you can check our website, we don't pretend we have an office in Paris, http://travod.com/contactus/ (Well, not anymore anyway, oh those lying freelancers)

 2) Yes, we do have an office an operational office in Moldova which helps to reduce costs, but we NEVER hide that.
+(Why not say it's their main office, what's wrong with that?)

 3) We have registered offices in UK and US.